 My research interests are in social computing, online communities, and computer-mediated communication.
 I use both qualitative (semi-structured interviews; content analysis) and quantitative methods (surveys; experiments) to study non-normative behavior and social deviance on social media sites.
 I am particularly interested in why users participate in online harassment.

 I am a member of the Social Media Research Lab and the Living Online Lab at the University of Michigan School of Information.
-I am also a Community of Scholars fellow at the Institute for Research on Women and Gender and a UX Research Intern on Facebook’s Protect and Care team.
+I was formerly a Community of Scholars fellow at the Institute for Research on Women and Gender and a UX Research Intern on Facebook’s Protect and Care team.